tntran09/nelnet-vis/README.md

   }
 }
 ```
+4. Commit

 ## Rebuilding GH Pages
+Github Pages is set up for the master branch.
 ```
 npm run build
 ```
-Copy contents of /build into root and /static
+Copy contents of /build into root and /static.
+Commit.